 Recent project developments

 Indian Urban Futures II: How should medium sized cities grow?
-A second Indian Urban Futures symposium has been announced in collaboration with the Urban Design Group and Westminetsr University for the 31st of May.
+A second Indian Urban Futures symposium has been announced in collaboration with the Urban Design Group and Westminster University for the 31st of May.
 This symposium follows up a highly successful event a year ago, and will draw together practitioners, researchers and others with an interest in sharing good practice with cities undergoing rapid growth.
 The theme this year is on ‘Going to Scale’.
 Programme and ticket information can be found here.